-Over the past decade, the country has made large strides in allowing more leeway for international companies to fulfil their staffing needs with foreign nationals.
-The application process for work permits has been streamlined and many restrictions have been relaxed or even lifted for multinationals.
+Over the past decade, Taiwan has made large strides in allowing more leeway for international companies to fulfil their staffing needs with foreign nationals.
+The application process for work permits has been streamlined, and many restrictions have been relaxed or even lifted for multinationals.

-A foreigner's work permit in Taiwan is tied to their employer.
-So, if an expat changes jobs or employers, then they must apply for a new work permit.
+A foreigner's work permit in Taiwan is tied to their employer, so if an expat changes jobs or employers, they must apply for a new work permit.
 An employer must start the work permit process by applying with the Workforce Development Agency.
-For a list of required documents, it's best to check the agency's website.
+It's best to check the agency's website for a list of required documents.

 Getting an Alien Resident Certificate in Taiwan

 Once granted a work permit, the process for obtaining a residence visa and an Alien Resident Certificate (ARC) can begin.
 Having an ARC means that an expat is a permanent resident and is therefore entitled to National Health Insurance.

 In order to become a legal permanent resident and receive an ARC, however, expats must fulfil the following criteria at a minimum:

 Pass a health check (not necessary for those from visa waiver countries or in possession of a residence visa)

 Have a work permit (which will be arranged by their employer)

 Have a residence visa (which can be applied for either at the Taiwanese embassy in one's home country or from within Taiwan if one has entered the country on a visitor's visa)

 An ARC is issued for the same length of time as a work permit.
-As soon as an expat's work permit expires or if they leave their place of employment, an ARC will become invalid.
+An ARC will become invalid as soon as an expat's work permit expires or if they leave their place of employment.